michaelchen-lab/blog/posts/hosting-django-channels-with-digitalocean-app-platform.md

 ---
-title: Hosting Django Channels with DigitalOcean App Platform
+title: Deploy Django Channels with DigitalOcean App Platform
 date: "20210719"
 image: /public/images/uploads/do_computer.jpg
 description: This tutorial focuses on the ASGI-specific elements of the